tomwhite007/angular2bes-site-2020/src/assets/markdown/meetups/angular-9-is-coming.md

-# Angular 9 is coming to town!
+# Angular 9 is coming to town

 ## Meetup December 18, 2019